 The Wines

-Some of our favorite Napa Sauvignon Blancs have either been from a blend of both cool and warm weather vineyards or are blended with Sémillon.
-The 2014 Mt.
+Some of our favorite Napa Sauvignon Blancs have either been from a combination of both cool and warm weather vineyards or are blended with Sémillon.
+The 2014 Rudd Mt.
 Veeder Estate Susan’s Blanc was made with grapes from their Mt.
 Veeder vineyards; this wine is a blend of 40% Sémillon, 28% Sauvignon Gris and 32% Sauvignon Blanc.
-The wine was fermented and aged entirely in concrete eggs.
+It was fermented and aged entirely in concrete eggs.
 Attractive aromatics include tropical overtones with pineapple and citrus blossom along with an orange zest.
-The palate shows a somewhat briny or saline texture – the wine has a wonderful roundness but not a heaviness.
-Very clean finish. we tried a subsequent vintage of Susan’s Blanc; it was dominated by Sémillon.
+The palate shows a somewhat briny or saline texture; this wine has a wonderful roundness but not a heaviness.
+Very clean finish.
+We tried a subsequent vintage of Susan’s Blanc; it was dominated by Sémillon.
 For those that enjoy wine made from Sémillon, these various vintage bottlings are highly worth seeking out.

 The 2014 Oakville Estate Samantha’s Cabernet Sauvignon shows a diversity of aromas including a sweetness of dark fruit, notes of tobacco, a hint of sage and an elegant cedar box nuance.
 Supple on the entry and seamless through to the finish, this wine is quite approachable in its youth.
 Superbly balanced, the finish shows polished and integrated tannins with a hint of lingering vanilla.

-Total annual production is around 2,500 cases.
+Total annual production of the Rudd Estate wines is around 2,500 cases.
 A visit is for serious wine enthusiasts and collectors.
-For more information or to join their allocation list, visit: www.ruddwines.com
+For more information or to join their allocation list, visit: www.ruddwines.com or to purchase wines from Crossroads by Rudd, visit: www.crossroadsbyrudd.com.

 Estate/Winery